Romaalie/web-state-and-storage-tech/README.md

 ## The technologies

-This section will contain more detailed explanations of the showcased technologies once the project lead has had time to study each one appropriately.
+This section contains a brief explanation of the showcased technologies.

 ### Cookies